amberyuantan/Heart-Disease-prediction/README.md

 # 🩺 Heart Disease Prediction with Random Forest

 This project aims to predict the likelihood of heart disease based on health indicators using machine learning techniques.
-The dataset originates from the **CDC Behavioral Risk Factor Surveillance System (BRFSS)**, which collects annual health-related data.
+The dataset originates from the **CDC**, which collects annual health-related data.
 The primary focus is on using **Random Forest** for classification, complemented by data preprocessing, visualization, and performance evaluation.

 ---